Sara's: Filming

 Principal shooting of the film began in mid-October 2020 after restrictions from COVID-19 lockdown were lifted.
 Unlike other Malayalam films which were shot in contained locations, the film was shot in Kochi Metro, a mall in Edappally, Wagamon and other prime sites in Kochi as its main location and was completed in December 2020.
-Joseph revealed that "When the story was first narrated to me, it only had a girl’s house and school as the key locales.
+Joseph revealed that "When the story was first narrated to me, it only had a girl's house and school as the key locales.
 But we wanted to magnify that scope.
-Cinematographer Nimish Ravi is someone who wants his frames to be visually striking and so when a scene comes up, I would suggest why don’t we shoot this on a boat or a metro, and he would gladly agree.
-So, that’s how the film took its final form".
+Cinematographer Nimish Ravi is someone who wants his frames to be visually striking and so when a scene comes up, I would suggest why don't we shoot this on a boat or a metro, and he would gladly agree.
+So, that's how the film took its final form".

-He added that the shooting was "fraught with risk" and the team found it as "challenging" filming post-pandemic.
-Joseph added that "when the shooting took place, the people in the background shouldn’t be wearing masks.
+He added that the shooting was "fraught with risk" and the team found it as "challenging" filming after the pandemic.
+Joseph added that "when the shooting took place, the people in the background shouldn't be wearing masks.
 So, the junior artistes had their masks off which was risky because even if one person got infected, it would be a danger to all.
-Also, by stroke of luck, when we were filming in few locations, in our wide-angle shots, there weren’t any people wearing masks in the frames of the film".
+Also, by stroke of luck, when we were filming in few locations, in our wide-angle shots, there weren't any people wearing masks in the frames of the film".
 Joseph being a paranoid about COVID-19, had ensured about following the necessary safety restrictions that to be followed during the time of crisis.
 He added "when other films went on floors, I thought we could also do a small movie.
-The pandemic will be over soon, but when people watch my movie in the later years, they shouldn’t feel that it was made under restrictions.
+The pandemic will be over soon, but when people watch my movie in the later years, they shouldn't feel that it was made under restrictions.
 That could be one of the reasons why Sara's is shot in such a way".